ibm-cloud-docs/watson-assistant/build-actions-overview.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-{{site.data.content.classiclink}}

 # Overview: Editing actions
 {: #build-actions-overview}

-Like a human personal assistant, the assistant you build will help your customers perform tasks and answer questions.
+Like a human personal assistant, the assistant you build helps your customers complete tasks and answer questions.
 To accomplish this, you define actions for the assistant.
 {: shortdesc}

-An _action_ represents a discrete outcome you want your assistant to be able to accomplish in response to a user's request.
+An _action_ represents a discrete outcome that you want your assistant to be able to accomplish in response to a user's request.
 An action comprises the interaction between a customer and the assistant about a particular question or request.
 This interaction begins with the user input that starts the action (for example, `I want to withdraw money`).
-It might then include additional exchanges as the assistant gathers more information, and it ends when the assistant carries out the request or answers the customer's question.
+It might then include more exchanges as the assistant gathers more information, and it ends when the assistant carries out the request or answers the customer's question.

 ## Creating and editing an action
 {: #build-actions-overview-create}